harrycresswell/cu/content/getting-started/working-with-sass.md

 - The `main.scss` file pulls all other files together into a single file, ready for transpilation to CSS.

-#### Working with partial files
+### Working with partial files

 I’ve intentionally used SASS with a very light touch, mostly just to split the CSS into granular partial files.
-This makes it super easy to ditch certain styles you have no use for in your project.
+This makes it super easy to ditch certain `.scss` files, if you have no use for the styles in a particular project.

 For example, your project may not use *forms*, *tables* or *cards*, so you might decide to delete `base/_form.scss`, `base/_table.scss` and `blocks/_card.scss`, respectively.
+Likewise, if you have no need for `compositions/_sidebar.scss`, just remove the file.

-If you do decide to delete certain partials, ensure you also remove the associated `@import` from `main.scss`.
+If you do decide to delete certain partials, ensure you also remove the associated `@import` from the `main.scss` file.